TheProfs/bitpaper-api-docs/source/index.html.md

 Bitpaper expects for the API token to be included in all API requests to the server in a header that looks like the following:

-`Authorization: my-super-secret-api-token`
+`Authorization: Bearer my-secret-api-token`

 <aside class="notice">
-  You must replace <code>my-super-secret-api-token</code> with your personal API token, found in My Account.
+  You must replace <code>my-secret-api-token</code> with your personal API token, found in My Account.
 </aside>